Saemkenya/kanmaa-adventures/README.md

 ## 13. Experience Page.
     Comprising 2 reusable sections of 2 Info-Section components with various data inputs from the experience data source component.
+    Components to showcase online experience and physical experiences.

 ## 14. Host Page Data.
     The default data fetching module for host page module component.
 Dummy data in two sections to feed to the reusable Info-section module for the host page.

 ## 15. Host Page.
     Comprising 2 reusable sections of 2 Info-Section components with various data inputs from the host data source component.
+    Components to showcase hotel hosting and home hosting.